sdr-enthusiasts/docker-readsb-protobuf/README.md

 An automatic gain adjustment system is included in this container, and can be activated by setting the environment variable `READSB_GAIN` to `autogain`.
 You should also map `/run/autogain` to persistant storage, otherwise the auto-gain system will start over each time the container is restarted.

+*Why is this written in bash?* Because I wanted to keep the container size down and not have to install an interpreter like python.
+I don't know C or Perl or many other languages.

 The auto-gain system will work as follows:

 ### Initialisation Stage